 Geneticists use the term admixture to describe when two previously isolated genetic groups—such as Europeans and Africans—combine by interbreeding.
 Today, most African-Americans have both African and European ancestry.
 This can be traced back to the horrific legacies of slavery, during which European slave masters raped the African women they owned.

-African-Americans living in the South had the highest percentage of African ancestors.
 Simon Gravel, an assistant professor of human genetics, and his team at McGill University created a model of genetic data to approximate the point at which African and European genes had combined.
 Unsurprisingly, they found that admixture began before and around the time of the Civil War.
 Historically, the end of slavery largely meant the end of the systemic rape of enslaved black women, which also fit the end point for admixture in the genetic model.

 Gravel and his team were even able to pinpoint evidence for this history of rape in their genetic model.
 They found a higher contribution of African ancestry from the X chromosome, signaling that women of African ancestry contributed more to the genetics of the African-Americans in the study than men of African ancestry.
 Another model of admixture in the study also showed a higher percentage of genetic contribution from male European ancestors.